Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Results

-By contrast, Euclidean distances for non-identical tokens show no stable relationship with prediction divergence, indicating that Euclidean proximity is largely orthogonal to predictive similarity in this regime.
-Although Euclidean and angular distances are directly related, $\|X - Y\|_2^2 = \|X\|_2^2 + \|Y\|_2^2 - 2\|X\|_2\|Y\|_2\cos(\theta)$, a divergence between them reflects variability in vector norms.
+By contrast, Euclidean distances for non-identical tokens show less stable relationships with prediction divergence, fluctuating between anti-correlation and de-correlation, where de-correlation trends are observed more dominantly during the second phase.
+Specifically, in the late layers, all three models exhibit an upward trend from anti-correlation toward de-correlation.
+This indicates that Euclidean proximity is largely orthogonal to predictive similarity in this regime.
+Although Euclidean $\|X - Y\|_2^2$ and angular distances $\theta$ are directly related, $\|X - Y\|_2^2 = \|X\|_2^2 + \|Y\|_2^2 - 2\|X\|_2\|Y\|_2\cos(\theta)$, a divergence between them reflects variability in vector norms, i.e. $\|X\|_2^2$ and $\|Y\|_2^2$.
 The observed dissociation therefore indicates that, for non-identical tokens, norm fluctuations contribute strongly to Euclidean distances while remaining largely uncoupled from prediction similarity.

 This interpretation is consistent with our earlier perturbation results.
-In that setting, Euclidean prediction-centric interventions applied to the same \textit{identical} final token were effective despite altering both norm and direction.
+In that setting, Euclidean output-centric interventions applied to the same \textit{identical} final token were effective despite altering both norm and direction.
 Because the readout is taken from a fixed token whose angular alignment with prediction-relevant structure is preserved, simultaneous changes in norm and direction do not disrupt the underlying predictive geometry.
 The present analysis generalizes this observation by showing that, across non-identical tokens, predictive similarity in the prediction-centric phase is primarily indexed by angular organization rather than by overall Euclidean proximity.
 Results for shuffled sequences show no consistent angular–prediction alignment, serving as a negative control and indicating that the observed effects depend on structured context rather than token identity alone.

-Together, these findings support a bi-phasic computational organization and point to a two-component geometric coding scheme in the prediction-centric phase: angular organization functions as a global signal aligned with prediction distributions across tokens, while representation norms encode token- and context-specific information that does not directly track predictive similarity.
-This leads to a testable hypothesis: interventions that selectively modify angular structure should be effective in the prediction-centric phase, but not in the input-centric phase.
-We next test this prediction.
+Together, these findings support a bi-phasic depth-wise computational organization and point to a two-component geometric coding scheme in the prediction-centric phase: angular organization increasingly reflects token prediction distributions, while representation norms encode token- and context-specific information that does not directly influence predictive similarity.
+This leads to a causal-geometric hypothesis: interventions that selectively modify angular geometry should be effective in the prediction-centric phase, but not in the context-centric phase.
+We test this hypothesis.